 Article

-The SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
+SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
 Its genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) proteins.
-The S protein is a glycosylated homotrimer that comprises two subunits: S1, responsible for receptor binding, and S2 which mediates membrane fusion.
+The S protein is a glycosylated homotrimer that comprises two subunits: S1, responsible for receptor binding, and S2, which mediates membrane fusion.
 The S1 and S2 subunits are produced by proteolytic cleavage of the full-length S protein.
 The S1 subunit may interact with epithelial and endothelial cells independently of the virion.
-It seems that SARS-CoV-2 uses various neuroinvasive strategies and pathways to invade the CNS, such as infection of the nasal olfactory epithelium and axonal transport along the olfactory nerve, retrograde axonal transport, invasion by compromising the blood-brain barrier (BBB), and the use of infected hematopoietic cells as “Trojan horses” (hematogenous route).

 About the Study and Results

-After the intravenous injection of fluorescently labeled SARSCoV-2 S1 protein into mice, a distribution of the S1 protein was identified in all tissues targeted by the virus.
-The S1 protein was accumulated in the skull marrow niches, skull-meninges connection, meninges, and the brain parenchyma, reaching the meninges and the brain parenchyma after 30 minutes.
-Co-staining for vessel visualization showed that the S1 protein was mostly localized in the brain blood vessels.
+After intravenously injecting fluorescently labeled SARS-CoV-2 S1 protein into mice, the S1 protein was detected in all tissues targeted by the virus and accumulated in the skull marrow niches, skull-meninges connection, meninges, and the brain parenchyma after 30 minutes.
+Importantly, co-staining for vessel visualization showed that the S1 protein was mostly localized in the brain blood vessels.

-The intravenous injection of the S1 protein into mice also caused broad proteome changes in the skull marrow, meninges, and brain, showing its immunogenicity in the absence of other viral components.
-Dysregulated were proteins involved in complement and coagulation cascade, neutrophil degranulation, neutrophil extracellular traps (NETs) formation, and PI3K-AKT signaling pathway with key proteins involved, PI3K (phosphatidylinositol 3-kinase) and Akt (protein kinase B).
-A dysregulation of the complement and coagulation pathways was observed in both, the skull marrow and the brain.
-The S1 also increased the expression of amyloid precursor protein in the brain 3 and 28 days after the intravenous injection.
+The intravenous injection of the S1 protein into mice also caused broad proteome changes in the skull marrow, meninges, and brain, showing the S1 protein immunogenicity in the absence of other viral components.
+The results showed dysregulation of proteins involved in the complement and coagulation cascade, neutrophil degranulation, neutrophil extracellular traps (NETs) formation, and PI3K-AKT signaling pathway with involvement of key proteins PI3K (phosphatidylinositol 3-kinase) and Akt (protein kinase B).

 Conclusion